shadowezz/Productiv/docs/UserGuide.md

 * `delete 3` deletes the 3rd meeting in your meeting list.

 #### Viewing a meeting: `view`

+Displays more details of specified meeting from your meeting list.

+Format: `view INDEX`
+* `INDEX` is the index number of the meeting in your displayed meeting list.
+* `INDEX` must be a positive integer.

+Example:
+* `view 2` views the 2nd meeting in your meeting list.

    ![Ui](images/MeetingView.png)
    <figcaption>Viewing a meeting</figcaption><br>